Radostina1357/Radostina1357/README.md

 I am student at SoftUni

-I have studying C# Advanced and C# OOP in SoftUni.
+I have been studying C# Advanced and C# OOP in SoftUni.
 I am looking forward to learn more programming languages.

 - 🔭 I’m currently working on gaining more coding and programming skills